r800360/cse15l-lab-reports/lab3.md

 ./technical/plos/journal.pbio.0020439.txt:        location within the head (Hsieh 2003).
 Charles Darwin was right when he wrote that people
 ./technical/plos/journal.pbio.0020439.txt:        extra sense” (F. Darwin 1905).
 Today's biologists increasingly recognize that appropriate
 ```

+Here, the `grep` command looks into key subdirectories in order to find the String "Darwin", and it finds key matches within journal entries in the `biomend` and `plos` subdirectories.
+Notably, the purpose here would be to look for the name of the famous scientist (Charles) Darwin within these journal records to learn more about Darwin and more about how this research applies or utilizes the work of Darwin.

 ```
 [rosachdeva@ieng6-201]:docsearch:209$ grep -r "Senator" ./technical